-As you may have read in past Shepard Letter articles, I believe that communication is the cornerstone to good customer and employee relationships.
+As you may have read in past Shepard Letter articles, I believe communication is the cornerstone to good customer and employee relationships.
 One of my favorite strategies is to “Ask the extra question.”
 This ensures you have a better understanding of what your customer wants and expects.
 Here is something that happened to me and […]

 Out came the appetizers.
-There were chicken wings, nachos and… seven orders of mini-hamburgers.
+There were chicken wings, nachos, and… seven orders of mini hamburgers.
 Not seven burgers, but seven orders of burgers.
 That’s 21 burgers total.
-At first we were shocked.
-The server, with an embarrassing look on his face said, “It did seem like you were ordering too much food.”
+At first, we were shocked.
+The server, with an embarrassed look on his face, said, “It did seem like you were ordering too much food.”

 So, why didn’t he ask us about it?
 He admitted it didn’t seem right.
 No, he didn’t ask the extra question, and we ended up boxing up 15 hamburgers.
 The good news is that there were some homeless people in the park across the street that had a nice lunch, thanks to our server’s lapse in common sense.